LaunchCodeEducation/intro-to-web-dev-curriculum/content/more-on-functions/reading/functions-as-values/_index.md

 ## Functions Are Objects

 We [defined a value]({{< relref "../../../data-and-variables/reading/values-and-data-types/_index.md" >}}) as "a specific piece of data."
-Some examples are the number `42`, the string `"LC101"`, and the array `["MO", "FL", "DC"]`. *Functions are also values*, and while they appear to be very different from other values we have worked with, they share many core characteristics.
+Some examples are the number `42`, the string `"LC101"`, and the array `["MO", "FL", "DC"]`. *Functions appear to be very different from other keywords we have worked with, they share many core characteristics.

-In particular, functions have a data type, just like all other values.
+In particular, functions have a data type, similar too other javascript objects.
 Recall that a **data type** is a group of values that share characteristics, such as strings and numbers.
 Strings share the characteristics of having a length, while numbers don't.
 Numbers can be manipulated in ways that strings cannot, via operations like division and subtraction.

 {{% notice blue Example "rocket" %}}
 The data type of the type conversion function `Number` is `function`.
 In fact, all functions are of type `function`.